 The day started beautifully: in the morning Tanya (now living again in Australia with husband, daughter and puppy) joined my family for a virtual birthday celebration and hilarious storysharing.
 Remembering our old stories, my nomad soul came back to life.
 I also felt incredibly happy for Tanya being the mother of an adorable two-year-old.
 I thought the day couldn’t get any better than this.

 More virtual celebration and storysharing followed in the evening with dear friends from myriad social circles.
 My heart was overflowing with joy and gratitude for such abundance.
 Yet still on the same evening, an unexpected virtual reunion would turn my life upside down.
-After years of silence Y wrote, I responded, and we talked for 16 hours straight – indeed like there was no tomorrow.
+After years of silence Y wrote, I responded, and we talked on Zoom for 16 hours straight – indeed like there was no tomorrow.